 In terms of the significance of the issue of depth of information in refining the guidance, it may also be valuable to consider the guidance as an important part of a broader process.
 This includes greater engagement with the new curriculum generally and RSE in particular, in which teachers and schools will familiarise themselves with the principles and working practices informing the approach.
 This may improve clarity of understanding and confidence surrounding subsidiarity derived through greater engagement and ownership over curriculum design.
 The guidance will also sit alongside broader conversations, training and advice that will support teachers to enact the RSE curriculum.
-From this perspective, the guidance represents an important element within a broader suite of resources and support that will be available to teachers and schools.
-This may also serve to build confidence amongst teachers and schools, including in developing their own elements of the RSE curriculum.
+The Welsh Government, for example, have made £100k available for the development of a suite of teaching, learning and professional learning resources, as well as best practice case studies.
+From this perspective, the guidance represents an important element within a broader suite of resources and support that will be made available to teachers and schools.
+From this perspective, it may be valuable to consider this balance when expanding the extent and nature of further detail when revising the guidance.